A fascinating, intense auteur that tends to explore repressions, obsessions, and their violent or neurotic release in surreal, sometimes hyperkinetic

 in the recesses of the mind, with reality meshing with nightmares in dream-logic and creepy strangeness.
 Even the classic waking-up-to-find-you-are-still-dreaming

 is given a new workout here with unique and creepy ideas, and Tsukamoto's inimitable style and dynamic cinematography.
 Although he kept one of the pop-idol

-ending.
+and appropriate ending.
 Highly recommended.